amanshenoy/path-tracer/readme.md

 Since the application runs on the CPU, samples per pixel needs to be limited to obtain reasonable render times (even with multi-threading).

 The images shown above are denoised using [Intel® Open Image Denoise](https://www.openimagedenoise.org/).
-The pre-compiled binaries (given in the website) fit right into this repository to call the shell script `bin/denoise`, which manages the whole denoising process and conversions.

 The pre-compiled zip file (unzipped, includes a `bin` and a `lib` folder) needs to be moved into `src/dependancies/`, for the shell script `denoise` to work.

 ## Usage
 <p align="center">